hakiour/JokeManager/doing.md

 ### Installing

-Fir we need to download the script on our server, you can do it trhought sftp, git, etc. We do it with the wget command
+Firt we need to download the script on our server, you can do it throught sftp, git, etc. We do it with the wget command

 `wget https://github.com/hakiour/JokeManager/archive/master.zip`